WumiDev/stackup-solidity-advanced-bounty/README.md

 ## **Impact:**

-The fallback function is crucial for the LiFiDiamond contract's functionality within the protocol for several reasons:
+The fallback function is crucial for the LiFiDiamond contract's functionality within the protocol for three main reasons:

 ### **1. Extensibility:**
 It allows the contract to dynamically handle new functions without requiring changes to the core contract.
 New functionality can be added by deploying new facets and updating the diamond storage.